Serenacula/splitby/readme.md

 The index states which values you want.
 It can accept a single number `2` or a range `2-3`.

-Negative numbers are valid, and count from the end. `-1` or `-3--1`.
+Negative numbers are valid, and count from the end, e.g. `-1` or `-3--1`.
 Mixing positive and negative is allowed, however will cause an error if the starting index is after the ending index.

 Multiple indexes can be used, with the syntax `1 3 4-5`.
 The results will be separated by a new line.